Marc Fulmer

 Understanding changes over time in the receipt of workers’ compensation benefits

-Abstract: Workers’ compensation, the oldest social insurance program in the United States, continues to serve as one of the largest sources of economic security for the vast majority of the workforce.
+Abstract: Workers’ compensation, the oldest social insurance program in the United States, continues to serve as an important safety net for the vast majority of the workforce.
 The program supports workers at a particularly vulnerable time: immediately after suffering an occupational injury or illness.
-Yet, despite this vital role, rates of benefit receipt have decreased substantially in the recent past, raising concerns about restricted access for injured workers.
-To understand this trend, I systematically investigate through decomposition analyses the reasons for the 43.6 percent decrease in the recipiency rate of cash benefits over the period from 2003 through 2018.
-I find that most of this decrease—29.5 percentage points—is explained by reductions in within-sector rates of occupational injuries and illnesses.
-My results suggest that the decrease in receipt is not due to restricted access, but rather a consequence of improvements to workplace safety.
+Yet, despite this vital role, less is known about the program’s long-term trends.
+To understand these trends, I systematically investigated the reasons for the 43.6 percent decrease in the recipiency rate of cash benefits over the period from 2003 through 2018.
+I find that 68 percent of this decrease—29.5 percentage points—can be explained by improvements to workplace safety within industry sectors.

 Working Papers